sfabricito/distributed_processing_engine/README.md

 ### **GET /jobs/{id}/results — Job Results**

-Returns the output generated by the final stage of the DAG.Depending on the operator chain, the response may include:
+Retrieves metadata for the output partitions generated by the final stage.

-* File paths for each partition output
+The response may include:

-* A merged output artifact (optional)
+- Paths to output files (CSV or JSONL)
-* Metadata such as partition sizes and operator timings
+- Partition count and sizes

-This endpoint allows downstream systems or users to retrieve and consume the final results of the distributed computation.
+- Operator that produced the final stage (e.g., `reduce_by_key`, `join`, `write_csv`)

-CHANGE
+This endpoint does not inline the data; it returns file paths for downstream use.

 ## **8. Operators**